Degree Details

 Featured Faculty

-The faculty associated with the Leadership, Policy & Advocacy for Early Childhood Well-being master’s program bring diverse professional experiences that span early childhood education, children and youth policymaking, special education, and human development.
+When considering early childhood leadership master’s and education policy master’s programs, it’s important to look at the interests and values of the faculty.
+The faculty of BU Wheelock’s program bring diverse professional experiences that span early childhood education, children and youth policymaking, special education, and human development.

 -